- Download our Moving to Germany Guide (PDF)

 Self-employed residence permit for Germany

-Those wanting to set up a business need to show that their business will make a positive contribution to the local economy – by employing local staff, for example.
+Those who want to set up a business need to show that their business will make a positive contribution to the local economy – by employing local staff, for instance.
 Applicants must also prove they can fund the startup of their business as there are limited business funding opportunities for non-German nationals.

 Expats planning to apply for this type of visa should draw up a detailed business plan illustrating its long-term goals and the steps they'll take to achieve them.
 It's likely to be in their favour if they have a similar business elsewhere.

-Self-employed residence permits are usually granted for three years to give the business a chance to get off the ground and flourish.
+Self-employed residence permits are usually granted for three years to give the business a chance to get off the ground.
 When it comes to renewal, the permit will be extended indefinitely if the applicant can prove it's been a success.

 *Visa and work permit regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.